TheRiftGuardian/Heartwood-Online-Fishing-Bot/README.md

 Target FPS = 30

 ## Future Plans
-I do not plan to update this program beyond an .exe file for those who do not have a Python IDE available.
+I do not plan to update this program.
 Feel free to edit/improve the code yourselves 😄